Hear Me Now is a nonprofit that has improved mental health awareness in school districts all around Rochester, NY! Learn about us below.

 I am looking forward to sharing the documentary with others and being a part of the discussion surrounding it.

 My name is Regan; I am another founder of HMN!
-I am a senior in high school, and plan on going to college to study psychology.
-My hopes are to attend Southeastern University in Florida!
+I am a senior in high school, and plan on going to Southeastern University to study psychology!

 I am a co-founder of Hear Me Now, and I am super grateful that our project has grown so much.